 The drumming workshops are simple and do not require prior knowledge of drumming or musical skills.
 Everyone is given their own djembe drum and within minutes children are able to progress from simple notes to more complex beats.

-A full day workshop can provide sessions for 5 or 6 classes in your school.
-The workshops also include African songs and chants and other percussion instruments.
-Our workshops are designed to encourage creative learning as part of Curriculum for Excellence.
+A full day workshop can provide sessions for 5 classes or groups in your school.
+The workshops also include African songs and chants and are designed to encourage creative learning as part of Curriculum for Excellence.
 They are very informative about African culture and children are encouraged to ask questions.
-Our drumming workshops encourage team spirt and enhance listening skills, coordination and timing.
+Drumming enhances listening skills, coordination, timing and lifts the spirit!

 Chief Chebe is a fabulous storyteller who will keep your whole class on the edge of their seat and gasping to hear more.
 The storytelling sessions are accompanied with our African village display and traditional xylophone playing.